Kingdom Hearts 358/2 Days

-(subtitle read as "Three-Five-Eight Days over Two") is an action role-playing video game developed by h.a.n.d. and Square Enix (in collaboration with Disney Interactive Studios) for the Nintendo DS.
-It is the fifth installment in the Kingdom Hearts series, and takes place near the end of the first game, continuing parallel to Kingdom Hearts: Chain of Memories.
+(subtitle read as "Three-Five-Eight Days over Two") is an action role-playing video game developed by h.a.n.d. and Square Enix in collaboration with Disney Interactive Studios for the Nintendo DS.
+It is the fifth installment in the Kingdom Hearts series, and takes place near the end of the first game in parallel to Kingdom Hearts: Chain of Memories, leading directly into the events of Kingdom Hearts II.
 The game was released worldwide in 2009.
-The story is told from the perspective of Roxas, following his daily life within Organization XIII and his relationship with fellow Organization member Axel; it also introduces a fourteenth member, Xion, who becomes friends with the former two.
+The story is told from the perspective of Roxas, and follows his daily life within Organization XIII and his relationship with fellow Organization member Axel; it also introduces a fourteenth member, Xion, who befriends them.

 Kingdom Hearts 358/2 Days was directed by Tetsuya Nomura and Tomohiro Hasegawa.
 Nomura decided to develop a game for the Nintendo DS, and once a system had been chosen, decided upon Roxas as the protagonist.
-The development team wanted to use gameplay similar to previous Kingdom Hearts games but could not due to the insufficient number of buttons the DS had.
-Kingdom Hearts 358/2 Days received generally positive response, with praise for the gameplay and graphics but criticisms of its storyline and controls.
+The development team wanted to use gameplay similar to previous Kingdom Hearts games, but could not due to the DS's insufficient number of buttons.
+Kingdom Hearts 358/2 Days received generally positive reception, with praise for the gameplay and graphics but criticism for its storyline and controls.
 A soundtrack, various light novels, and a manga series based on the game were released in Japan.

-The game was dedicated to Wayne Allwine, the longtime English voice of Mickey Mouse.
-He died on May 18, 2009, 12 days before the game's release in Japan.
-This is also the final game to feature his performance as Mickey, though his performance was archived and reused in remastered ports of older games released after his death.
+The game was dedicated to Wayne Allwine, the longtime English voice of Mickey Mouse, who died on May 18, 2009, 12 days before the game's release in Japan.
+358/2 Days was the final game to feature Allwine's performance as Mickey, though his performance was archived and reused in remastered ports of older games released after his death.